simone-contorno/ai-stock-prediction/README.md

 ## Model Architecture

-The model uses an LSTM-based architecture with:
+The default model uses an LSTM-based architecture with the following components:

+### Input Layer
+- Input shape: (time_steps, features) where time_steps is the sequence length and features is the number of input features
+- The input layer explicitly defines the expected shape for the model

+### LSTM Layers
 - Configurable number of LSTM layers (default: 1)
+- Default configuration: 256 units in the first layer
+- Funnel architecture that gradually reduces dimensionality in deeper layers
-- LSTM layers with 256 units by default
+- Tanh activation function by default
+- Weight initialization using GlorotUniform (Xavier initialization)
+- L2 regularization applied to both kernel and recurrent weights to prevent overfitting

+### Regularization
+- Dropout layer after LSTM (default rate: 10%)
-- Dropout regularization (10% by default)
+- L2 regularization on weights (configurable strength)
+- Gradient clipping to prevent exploding gradients

+### Dense Layers
-- Dense layers with 128 units
+- Hidden dense layer with 128 units and ReLU activation
-- L2 regularization and gradient clipping
+- L2 regularization applied to weights

+### Output Layer
+- Dense layer with linear activation for regression task
+- Single output unit for predicting the target feature

+### Compilation
+- Configurable optimizer: Adam (default) or SGD with momentum
+- Default loss function: Huber
+- Default Learning rate: 0.001

+## Training Process

+The training process includes several optimization techniques:

+### Early Stopping
+- Monitors validation loss to prevent overfitting
+- Stops training when validation loss stops improving
+- Configurable patience (number of epochs with no improvement before stopping)
+- Option to restore best weights from the epoch with the best validation loss

+### Learning Rate Reduction
+- Reduces learning rate when training plateaus
+- Monitors training loss
+- Configurable patience for learning rate reduction
+- Configurable reduction factor
+- Minimum learning rate to prevent too small steps

+### Data Preprocessing
-- Configurable activation functions and optimizers
+- Normalization of input and target features
+- Sequence data preparation for LSTM
+- Train/test splitting with optional shuffling

+### Model Evaluation
+- Comprehensive metrics calculation
+- Visualization of training history
+- Prediction plots comparing actual vs. predicted values

-- All hyperparameters configurable via config.json
+All hyperparameters are configurable via the `config.json` file, allowing for easy experimentation with different model architectures and training strategies.